azaryasph/finpro-dicoding-classidication/README.md

 The model was compiled with the 'adam' optimizer and the 'sparse_categorical_crossentropy' loss function.
 The 'adam' optimizer is an algorithm for first-order gradient-based optimization of stochastic objective functions, based on adaptive estimates of lower-order moments.
 The 'sparse_categorical_crossentropy' loss function is used when there are two or more label classes and the classes are exclusive.

 After training the model for several epochs, it achieved an accuracy of 98%.
 This high accuracy indicates that the model is very effective at predicting the hand gestures from the images.

-## Results
-Share the results of your project.
-This could include accuracy scores, confusion matrices, or any other metrics you used to evaluate your model.

-## Conclusion
-Summarize what you learned from this project and any future work you plan to do.

-## How to Run
-Provide instructions on how to run your notebook.
-Include any necessary prerequisites (like Python version, required libraries, etc.)

-## References
-Cite any sources you used while working on this project.